wanadev/snappy-canvas/README.md

     ctx.render()

-(Re)paint all the drawing.
+(Re)paints all the drawings.

 ### CanvasRenderingContext2D supported operations

-Note that the support of the following operation do not only depend on `SnappyCanvas` but also depend on the Browser implementation of the canvas.
+Note that the support of the following operations does not only depend on `SnappyCanvas` but also depends on the Browser implementation of the canvas.

 You can find the documentation related to all those operation on MDN:
 [`CanvasRenderingContext2D`][ctx2d].